 We often get caught up in the daily grind and forget to check-in with ourselves, or perhaps, we choose to ignore our senses and mask our discomfort and emotions.

 When we choose to suppress these signals, we start experiencing physical and mental dis-ease.
 That’s exactly how our body desperate to get our attention!
 The pain stops us in our tracks.
-It makes us re-evaluate our lives, where we are headed and where we want to go so that we can find our way back to creating the life that is aligned with our true desires.
+It makes us re-evaluate our lives, where we are headed and where we want to go so that we can find our way back to creating a life that is aligned with our true desires.

 I’ve spent years caring about what people thought of me, and comparing myself to others, and choosing to do things against my heart’s desires.
-I was seeking external approval or tried hard to “become” someone who I was not in order to please others.
-Needless to say, I lost focus and awareness of what I genuinely wanted and it eventually led me to depression.
+I was seeking external approval or tried hard to “become” someone who I was not to please others.
+I lost focus and awareness of what I genuinely wanted, and it eventually led me to depression.

 Nothing is worst than betraying yourself – Oprah

 It was during this time when I’ve developed my self-awareness by tuning into the signals and senses from my body.
 In doing so, it led me to find peace and happiness from within.
-It enabled me to navigate my life in alignment with what truly gives my soul joy, creating the space for better choices and change.
+It enabled me to navigate my life in alignment with what indeed gives my soul joy, creating the space for better choices and change.

 One Solid Choice You Won’t Regret in 5 Years